shobrook/DeepFCN/README.md

 DeepFCN is a deep learning tool for predicting individual differences (e.g. classifying subjects with vs. without autism) from [functional connectivity networks (FCNs)](https://www.sciencedirect.com/topics/medicine-and-dentistry/functional-connectivity).

-It employs a Graph Neural Network (GNN) as a predictive model and offers control over every step in the deep learning pipeline, from feature extraction to designing the GNN.
+It employs a Graph Neural Network (GNN) as a predictive model and offers control over every step in the deep learning pipeline, from feature extraction to designing and training the GNN.

 <img src="pipeline.png" />